Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 :::note

-If you are already running the <constant name="fusion_engine" />, you must be on version `2.0.0-beta.66` or higher to use the migration tool.
+If you are already running the <Constant name="fusion_engine" />, you must be on version `2.0.0-beta.66` or higher to use the migration tool.

 :::

-The dbt extension provides a built-in migration tool to walk you through the process of configuring <constant name="fusion" />  and updating your dbt project to support all of its features and fix any deprecated code.
+The dbt extension provides a built-in migration tool to walk you through the process of configuring <Constant name="fusion" />  and updating your dbt project to support all of its features and fix any deprecated code.
 To start the process:

 1. From the VS Code left-side menu, click the **dbt logo**.
 2. In the resulting pane, open the **Get started** section and click the **Get started** button.